jhsu802701/rails_from_scratch_rails5/02-01-heroku.md

 ```
 # Installing a version of Ruby manually requires a long wait.
 # Preinstall the newest version in this project's Docker image before updating the Ruby version.
-# NOTE: You should specify a Ruby version
-# It is commented out for your convenience.
+# NOTE: You should specify a Ruby version.
+It is commented out for your convenience.
 # Enter the command "rbenv versions" to see which versions of Ruby are already installed locally.
 # ruby '2.3.1'